infraalchemy/cloud-infra/docs/p2_K8_deploy.md

-# Local Kubernetes Deployment Guide
+# Phase 2 Deployment Runbook: Local Kubernetes Deployment with KinD

 This guide documents the complete engineering process used to build, deploy, validate, and rebuild a local containerized Moodle environment.
 The entire architecture runs within a local Kubernetes cluster provisioned via KinD.